Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 These plants do not require much water.
 However, it does not automatically mean they don’t need feeding.

-To ensure good health and promote growth, feed Medusa’s head a couple of times with liquid food during the warmer months.
+To ensure good health and promote growth, feed Medusa’s head several times with liquid food during the warmer months.

 Soil & Transplanting